kfosoft/php-accept-ratio-standard-enum/README.md

 API
 -------------
-    labelById                  - Not use.
-    idByLabel                  - Not use.
     getResolutions             - Get standard resolutions.
     getAcceptRatio             - Get standard accept ratio.
     getAcceptRatioByResolution - Get accept ratio of resolution.